XPerience-AOSP-Lollipop/xda_thread_template/template.md

 [*] One Hand mode (slide your finger across the navigation bat to switch between the standard and mini screen views(from the center))
 [*] App sidebar
 [*] Burning protect (Navbar and status bar (only on AMOLED display's)).
-[/list]
+[*] You can use Dolby atmos or Viper4android without change Selinux (I added some selinux changes for it) [/list]

 [B][U]WORKING:[/U][/B]